8 Types of Windows to Put in Your New House

 New Window Types

-There are so many different types of windows available for purchase.
-Windows are important for bringing light into your house, but they also need to keep your electrical bill low.
-They should make your exterior house look great, as well.
+There are so many types of windows for your home.
+Windows bring light into your house, but they must also do more than that: they should keep your electrical bill low and make your house look great from the outside.

 Double-Hung Windows

-These windows are common throughout the U.S. and quite versatile.
-The window is made of two pieces and it opens by sliding up on the bottom half or down on the top half.
-They’re great for letting air in through the bottom of the window or through the top.
-Or open them both for even more air circulation
+Double-hung windows consist of two pieces and open by sliding up on the bottom half or down on the top half.
+They are common throughout the U.S. and quite versatile.
+Homeowners can let air in through the bottom, top, or both ends of the double-hung window for various air circulation preferences.

 Single-Hung Windows

-If simple is your thing, these windows might just be the ticket.
-They look just like double-hung windows, except that they only open from the bottom and the top stays stationary.
-They will get the job done of letting in light and air, while still being energy efficient.
+If simple is your thing, these windows might be the ticket.
+They look like double-hung windows, except they only open from the bottom; the top stays stationary.
+Single-hung windows will do the job of letting in light and air while still being energy efficient.
+They may also be cheaper than double-hung windows because single-hung windows have fewer moving parts.

 Casement Windows

-If elegance is your goal, casement windows might be your thing.
-These windows hinge outward and open with a hand crank from inside.
-It makes for a great choice for those with less physical mobility or strength, as the crank replaces having to push or pull a window open.
-Casement windows are also excellent for efficiency, as when the wind blows against the window it pushes the seals even tighter.
+The casement window is an elegant choice that hinges outward and opens with a hand crank from inside.
+This window is an excellent option for those with less physical mobility or strength, as the crank replaces pushing or pulling a window open.
+Casement windows are also ideal for efficiency because, as it blows against the window, the wind forces its seal even tighter.

 Awning Windows

-For basements and bathrooms, awning windows are a great choice.
+Awning windows are well-suited for basements and bathrooms.
 They open up on the outside, quite like an awning, using a crank from the inside.
-These windows are perfect for those spaces where you don’t have a lot of room but you still want to let in some light and air.
+These windows are perfect for those spaces where you don’t have a lot of room but still want to let in some light and air.

 Picture Windows

 If you’ve got a great view from your house, make it enjoyable with a picture window.
-These windows cover large surfaces and don’t open.
-Their main purpose is to show off the scene outside and to let in lots of light.
+These windows cover large surfaces and do not open.
+Their primary purpose is to show off the scene outside and to let in lots of light.

 Slider Windows

-These windows are a basic option similar to the double or single-hung windows mentioned above.
-Except instead of pulling the window up (or down) to open it, the window simply slides open when pulled, from right to left or visa versa.
-They’re an affordable and basic option for most areas of your house.
+These windows are a standard option similar to the double or single-hung windows mentioned above.
+Instead of pulling the window up or down to open it, it slides open when pulled from right to left or vice versa.
+They’re an affordable and adaptable option for most areas of your house.

 Bay, Bow, or Garden Windows

-These kinds of windows are great for creating cozy little nooks in a room.
-Bay and bow windows are quite similar, but they offer different looks.
-Bay windows are connected at 30-45 degree angles and bow windows are connected at 10 degree angles.
-This makes the bow windows look more rounded and smooth.
-Garden windows are like small bay windows, usually situated over a kitchen sink or similar ledge space.
+These windows are great for creating cozy little nooks in a room.
+Bay and bow windows are similar, but they offer different looks.
+Bay windows connect at 30-45 degree angles and bow windows connect at 10 degree angles.
+The differing angles make bow windows look more rounded and smooth.
+Garden windows look like small bay windows, usually set over a kitchen sink or similar ledge space.